-The following information details Council's achievements in respect of its Delivery Plan for 2015/2016:
+The following information details Council's achievements in respect of its Delivery Plan for 2016/2017.

-The following information is provided in respect of major issues and projects that Council has provided, participated in, or delivered in 2015/2016:
+Overall Council's operational and financial position in respect of its five (5) destinations are sound.
+The following information is provided in respect of major issues and projects that Council is leading, participating in, or delivering in 2017/2018: